Police Break Up Togo Opposition Event: AFP Journalists - UrduPoint

 Police Break Up Togo Opposition Event: AFP Journalists

-Police in Togo on Wednesday broke up an opposition press conference, AFP journalists said, that was called to address constitutional reform criticised as a power grab
+Police in Togo on Wednesday broke up an opposition news conference called to address constitutional reform criticised as a power grab, AFP journalists said

-Lome, (APP - UrduPoint / Pakistan Point News - 27th Mar, 2024) Police in Togo on Wednesday broke up an opposition press conference, AFP journalists said, that was called to address constitutional reform criticised as a power grab.
+Lome, (APP - UrduPoint / Pakistan Point News - 27th Mar, 2024) Police in Togo on Wednesday broke up an opposition news conference called to address constitutional reform criticised as a power grab, AFP journalists said.

-The opposition organised the conference after the West African country's parliament voted for the new constitution on Monday, changing the presidential system to a parliamentary one.
+The West African country's parliament voted for the new constitution on Monday, changing the presidential system to a parliamentary one.

 With less than a month before legislative elections, the opposition fears the change will clear the way for long-serving President Faure Gnassingbe to remain in power indefinitely.

-Around 30 gendarmes armed with truncheons broke up the press conference staged by opposition parties and civil society groups, saying the event in the capital Lome did not have the necessary authorisation.
+Around 30 gendarmes armed with truncheons broke up the gathering called by opposition parties and civil society groups, saying the event in the capital Lome did not have the necessary authorisation.

 "It's unacceptable, the Togolese regime is allowing itself absolutely everything, having changed the constitution on the sly," organiser and head of the Parti des Togolais (PT) Nathaniel Olympio told AFP.